Where to watch The Handmaid’s Tale season 6 in the UK

-Now, after nearly three years, The Handmaid’s Tale has returned for its sixth and final season, and it’s expected to be a thrilling and explosive end to the long-running series.
-With the adaptation of Margaret Atwood’s sequel The Testaments waiting in the wings, it’s likely season six will start laying the groundwork for what comes next.
+Now, after nearly three years, The Handmaid’s Tale has returned for its sixth and final season, with viewers in the US already three episodes deep into the explosive series.
+The adaptation of Margaret Atwood’s sequel The Testaments is waiting in the wings, and season 6 has already started laying the groundwork for what comes next (no spoilers though).

 June is on a mission to take down Gilead, but will she succeed in the season finale?
 Having already premiered in the US, here’s what to expect from season six, plus when you can watch it in the UK.